Back

 In a previous article, we reported on the implementation of the new Companies House identity verification requirements as part of the expansive reforms introduced by the Economic Crime and Corporate Transparency Act 2023 (the “ECCTA”).

-The new identity verification requirements will commence on 18 November 2025 and will require all new and existing company directors, LLP members and persons with significant control (“PSC”) to complete mandatory identification verification at Companies House.
+The new identity verification requirements commenced on 18 November 2025 and require all new and existing company directors, LLP members and those with significant control (“PSC”) to complete mandatory identification verification at Companies House.

 Failure to do so will mean that important filings cannot be made and individuals will not be able to file new company incorporations.
 Directors may be disqualified from acting if they continue to act as a director without verifying their identity and non-compliance with the requirements may result in the company and its officers being guilty of an offence under the ECCTA.